paulAlexSerban/tpl--nextjs-tailwind-ssg/backend/devspace/posts/react-crash-course.md

 ---
 title: "React Crash Course"
 date: "May 8, 2021"
 excerpt: "Crash course to learn the React JavaScript library.
-We will look at components, hooks and more"
+We will look at components, hooks and more - Lorem text"
 cover_image: "/images/posts/img5.jpg"
 category: "JavaScript"
 author: "Jane Doe"